Before hiring an Uber accident lawyer it is important to consider the following:

 What You Should do After an Uber or Lyft Rideshare Car Accident

-If possible, after an accident try to remember any notable details and preserve as much information on the nature of the accident as possible.
+If possible, after an accident occurs try to remember any notable details and preserve as much information on the nature of the accident as possible.
 If you have a phone and are able, take a couple photos or video of the accident scene and damage.
 Get the information of all available parties and any possible witnesses.
 Most importantly remember that you don’t have to try and seek compensation alone.
 Insurance companies can be fickle and difficult in their dispensation of compensation.
-Seek the help of a skilled Florida rideshare accident lawyer.
+Seek the help of a skilled Florida rideshare accident lawyer, which includes both Uber lawyers near me and other rideshare services.

 Can I lose my access to Uber or Lyft if I make a claim?

-How Can I Find a Florida Uber or Lyft Accident Lawyer Near me?
+How Can I Find a Florida Uber Car Accident Attorney or Lyft Accident Lawyer Near me?

 If you have been injured in a serious accident in the in the state of Florida, understanding when to seek the help of an attorney can be confusing.
-But generally, you should speak to an attorney as soon as you can; time is often a factor in personal injury cases.
+But generally, you should speak to an Uber injury lawyer as soon as you can; time is often a factor in personal injury cases.
 Our skilled Uber and Lyft accident attorneys leverage their considerable experience into obtaining significant settlements from insurance companies who are known for being reluctant to pay out on claims.
-To schedule a free consultation with one of our rideshare lawyers, call Sibley Dolman today at 727-451-6900 or send us an email through our online contact form.
+To schedule a free consultation with one of our rideshare accident attorneys, call Sibley Dolman today at 833-55-Crash or send us an email through our online contact form.